Kotlin/kotlinx-knit/README.md

 ## Features

-All knit features are driven by feature-specific patterns and directives and can be used independently.
+All Knit features are driven by feature-specific patterns and directives and can be used independently.

 ### Example files